Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 ## Overview

-This document describes how to migrate from the soure TokuMX 2.x to the target Percona Server for MongoDB 3.x (PSMDB) with zero to minimal downtime.
+This document describes how to migrate from the source TokuMX 2.x to the target Percona Server for MongoDB 3.x (PSMDB) with zero to minimal downtime.
 The migration process requires the following phases: